Your Probate options

 We recommend that you apply for Probate yourself (naturally!) because:

 - You save thousands of dollars in lawyer fees

 - Even if you employ a lawyer you usuallly end up doing the most time-consuming task anyway - that is - digging out details of assets and debts

-- Applying for probate yourself is the quickest way.
-(You have only one application on your plate - your own - so it gets 100% attention).
+- Applying for probate yourself is actually the quickest way.
+(You have only one application on your plate - your own - so it gets your 100% attention).
 You can usually have your application lodged in a few weeks.